 All truckers should know that it is important after flipping the switch, to get out of the truck and visually check both pins to ensure they have released properly.

-A tip for a smart trucker, is to keep these pins lubricated with a spray lubricant, to keep them sliding freely.
-If these pins are stuck, it can be a nightmare, to get them to release!
+TIP: Keep these pins lubricated with a spray lubricant, to keep them sliding freely.
+If these pins are stuck, it can be a nightmare, to get them to release.

 If one of the pins does not slide out and release, gently rock the tractor back and forth to release the pressure on the pin, allowing it to slide.

 If the pin still does not release, listen for an air leak.
 Air pressure can pop these pins out and if there is an air leak, there probably isn't enough pressure to allow the pin to release.

 Once both pins are out, slowly and carefully move the tractor slightly forward or back, depending on where you need to move the weight.

 If you need more weight on the steering axle to get as close to the 12,000 lb allowance as possible, gently back the tractor farther underneath the trailer.

 Bear this in mind.... keep a close eye on the distance between the front face of the trailer and the back of the tractor.
 If you are too close with the tractor to the trailer, it will destroy the swing-dip clearance.
 If the tractor and trailer are too close to each other, they may hit, when taking a corner or going up a driveway.